 Following best workplace safety practices should be a daily commitment for everyone.
 According to the latest (2016) figures from the U.S. Bureau of Labor Statistics, a total of 5,190 fatal work injuries were recorded in the United States – a 7-percent increase from the 4,836 fatal injuries reported in 2015.

 2. Always use tools and operate machinery properly.
-It doesn’t matter how many years of experience you have, taking shortcuts is a leading cause of workplace injury.
-Examples include not wearing/removing protective clothing/goggles, using the wrong tool for the job or using scaffolding for a ladder.
+It doesn’t matter how many years of experience you have; taking shortcuts is a leading cause of workplace injury.
+Examples include not wearing/removing protective clothing/goggles, using the wrong tool for the job, or using scaffolding for a ladder.

 10. Report unsafe conditions or products to your supervisor.
 Businesses have a legal obligation to ensure a safe working environment.
 OSHA has a set of Guidelines with recommended practices to help promote a safer environment for workers in the construction industry.